Jayden de Laura

 Jayden de Laura (born August 11, 2001) is an American football quarterback for the Vegas Knight Hawks of the Indoor Football League (IFL).
-He played college football for the Washington State Cougars football team before transferring to the Arizona Wildcats football team in 2022.
+He played college football for the Washington State Cougars before transferring to the Arizona Wildcats in 2022.

 Early life

 De Laura began his high school football career at Damien Memorial School in Honolulu, Hawaii, playing on the school's junior varsity team as a quarterback, safety, kicker, and punter before dislocating his collarbone two games into the season.
 He then decided to focus exclusively on playing quarterback, transferring to Saint Louis School in Honolulu, which produced quarterbacks such as Timmy Chang, Marcus Mariota, Tua Tagovailoa, and Chevan Cordeiro.
 De Laura also worked to increase his weight from 140 pounds with help from his family, including his uncle Mel, a former strength & conditioning coach at Hawaii and SMU under June Jones.

 After sitting out his sophomore year due to transfer rules, de Laura took over the starting job from Cordeiro in his junior season, during which he helped lead the team to a state title while throwing for over 2,000 passing yards.
 In his senior season, he threw for 3,452 yards and 29 touchdowns and was named the ILH offensive player of the year and Hawaii's Gatorade Player of the Year award.

 A three-star recruit by 247Sports and ESPN, de Laura committed to playing college football at Washington State on October 2, 2019.